 The more knowledgeable you are about the area and the styles of available houses the better, but a good local real estate agent can also help with any questions or concerns.
+So, when it comes to touring potential homes to buy, is the house or location more important?
 To be sure what you are getting, don't get caught up in only the location or only the house.
 A balance between the two generally makes for a better purchase and less chance of regret.

 Location, Location, Location

 Why Location is Important When Buying a House

 There's a reason this phrase is so common: The location of a new home is highly important.
 Noise, neighborhood quality, proximity to shopping, school districts, and other issues can come into play.

 Many people mistakenly focus only on what they want from a home's location.
 That matters, of course, but it is also important to think about resale value, and how quickly you can resell a house when that time comes.
 Most people who buy a home, especially their first house, don't stay there forever.
 Reselling the home at a later date is often more difficult if the location is one that's not desirable to a large number of buyers.

 A compromise between what would be ideal for you and what would typically be ideal for the majority of the population in that area may be the right choice in many cases.
 That can mean a happy home for the present and an easier chance to resell the house later when it's time to move on.

 Producing a winning situation now and in the future is a smart move, financially speaking - although no one can really predict what the future will hold.
 To some extent it is a guessing game, but thinking carefully and making wise decisions on the location of the new home can pay off.

 The House Also Matters